Bruxism (Teeth Grinding at Night)

 Treatment for bruxism usually depends on the severity and suspected cause of teeth grinding and any pre-existing health conditions you may have.
 Mild cases of bruxism often do not need treatment.

-If treatment is recommended for bruxism, your doctor or dentist will work with you to develop a treatment plan aimed at preventing tooth damage and reducing pain and clenching.
+If treatment is recommended for bruxism, your doctor or dentist will work with you to develop a treatment plan to stop grinding your teeth aimed at preventing tooth damage and reducing pain and clenching.

 As part of the treatment planning process, it is important to tell them about any pre-existing medical conditions and any medications you are taking, especially drugs that are thought to cause teeth grinding.